christophihl/academic-kickstart/content/authors/ihl/_index.md

 ---
 # Display name
-name: Prof. Dr. Christoph Ihl
+name: Christoph Ihl

 # Username (this should match the folder name)
 authors:
 - ihl

+weight: 10

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Professor & Head of Institute
+role: Professor & Institutsleiter

 # Room
 room: Building Q Room 1.133